realzuoc/realzuoc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Chen Zuo (左 晨), a doctoral candidate in the [Optical Wireless Power Transmission (OWPT) Laboratory](http://vcsel-www.pi.titech.ac.jp/index-j.html) at the [Institute of Science Tokyo](https://www.isct.ac.jp/en), advised by [Assoc.
-Prof. Tomoyuki Miyamoto](https://www.first.iir.titech.ac.jp/member/core3/#miyamoto).
+I am Chen Zuo (左 晨), a doctoral candidate in the [Optical Wireless Power Transmission (OWPT) Laboratory](http://vcsel-www.pi.titech.ac.jp/index-j.html) at the [Institute of Science Tokyo](https://www.isct.ac.jp/en), advised by [Prof. Tomoyuki Miyamoto](https://www.first.iir.titech.ac.jp/member/core3/#miyamoto).
-My work focuses on camera-based safety control for mid- to long-range OWPT, VCSEL beam-shaping, and automatic laser-emission regulation, uniting optical design, semiconductor physics, and computer-vision-driven control.
+Our research for OWPT is mainly construction of close-range indoor and long-range outdoor OWPT, this system integration work contains VCSEL beam-shaping, and automatic laser-emission regulation, uniting optical design, semiconductor physics, and computer-vision-driven control.
+Take a glance at the [OWPT technology here!](https://youtu.be/pdI2E4NjI8s?si=lOi6FKB9_znatIfj)

 Since 2022 I have also been a research assistant at FIRST, Institute of Innovative Research (IIR), where me and lab members did prototype IoT-enabled OWPT system and the closed-loop control&tracking towards power receiving target.

-**Research Interest** Currently, we are focusing on Camera based safety system for OWPT, a method will lead to new standard for Laser Safety, Automatic Emission Control(AEC).
+**Research Interest** Currently, we are focusing on Camera based safety system for OWPT, a method will lead to new standard for Laser Safety, *Automatic Emission Control(AEC)*.
-This includes Beam Tracking, Shaping, Beam Control, Object Recognition and more.
+This includes [Beam Tracking](http://dx.doi.org/10.1109/ACCESS.2025.3542769), [Shaping](https://doi.org/10.3390/en18092310), Beam Control, Object Recognition and more.
 More specific topics:

 - Performance and evaluation of OWPT system in mid to long distance OWPT.
 - Laser power converter performance assessment and optics design for various applications.